Australian Embassy

 FAQs: Certifying copies of original documents

-Certifying photographs
+Certifying Photographs

 We can certify that your photograph is of you.